-- 32.1 An employee may apply to their line manager for a period of leave without pay if the employee has exhausted all accrued leave entitlements.
-Considering operational requirements, a line manager will not reasonably refuse a request for leave without payment where a satisfactory reason for the leave has been provided. - 32.2 Employees will not accrue annual or personal leave during any period of leave without pay.
+- 32.1 An employee may apply to their Section Manager for a period of leave without pay up to 12 months, if the employee has exhausted all accrued leave entitlements.
+Considering operational requirements, a Section Manager will not reasonably refuse a request for leave without payment where a satisfactory reason for the leave has been provided. - 32.2 Employees will not accrue annual or personal leave during any period of leave without pay.
 Further, whilst an employee's continuity of service is unbroken, the period of leave without pay will not count towards the employee's long service leave calculation.